|

 Like a musician who

-composes a simple motif, then shapes it into a phrase, and
+composes a motif then shapes it into a phrase and

 finally a movement, I began with the architecture of